-In order to express my profound appreciation and gratitude to a country that has given me countless opportunities, I signed up to serve the US as an Army Reservist for the next 6 years.
+To express my profound appreciation and gratitude to a country that has given me countless opportunities, I signed up to serve the US as an Army Reservist for the next 6 years.
 Following the earthquake in 2015, I returned to my native country Nepal as an American educated nurse where I assisted relief missions in rural villages needing medical help.
-The decision to become a CRNA was a natural result of witnessing casualties undergoing surgeries and the way that anesthesia help to relive their suffering.
-This was when I made it my purpose to pursue a career in Nurse Anesthesia, in order to make my fullest contribution to my community here in the USA and in Nepal.
+The decision to become a CRNA was a natural result of witnessing casualties undergoing surgeries and the way that anesthesia help to relieve their suffering.
+This was when I made it my purpose to pursue a career in Nurse Anesthesia, to make my fullest contribution to my community here in the USA and Nepal.
 During the mission, I had the opportunity to work in the operating room with several volunteer healthcare providers from all over the world and enjoyed every moment in the OR.
-I especially appreciated the way that the anesthesiologists presented with the right balance of backbone and flexibility, as they orchestrated the patient’s course through induction, maintenance and emergence.
+I especially appreciated the way that the anesthesiologists presented with the right balance of backbone and flexibility, as they orchestrated the patient’s course through induction, maintenance, and emergence.

-One of my shadowing experiences at University of XXXX Medical Center with a CRNA was very enriching and eye-opening.
-During the early stages of a prostatectomy our patient’s SpO2 was 92% despite 100% ventilator support which lead to interventions such as probe changing, recheck ETT positioning, a bronch and insertion of A-line for ABG.
-The CRNA I shadowed portrayed vital traits of a leader by identifying the problem promptly, comfortably taking charge of the situation by initiating the interventions while collaborating with team members for the best patient outcome.
-Working at an outpatient surgery center alongside the sole anesthesia provider who is a CRNA allows me the opportunity to learn first-hand about the profession on a regular basis.
-After every interaction with a CRNA, I feel more inspired and driven as they always seem to be enjoy their job as it is rewarding and satisfying to be practicing autonomously.
+One of my shadowing experiences at the University of XXXX Medical Center with a CRNA was very enriching and eye-opening.
+During the early stages of a prostatectomy, our patient’s SpO2 was 92% despite 100% ventilator support which lead to interventions such as probe changing, recheck ETT positioning, a branch, and insertion of A-line for ABG.
+The CRNA I shadowed portrayed the vital traits of a leader by identifying the problem promptly and comfortably taking charge of the situation by initiating the interventions while collaborating with team members for the best patient outcome.
+Working at an outpatient surgery center alongside the sole anesthesia provider who is a CRNA allows me the opportunity to learn first-hand about the profession regularly.
+After every interaction with a CRNA, I feel more inspired and driven as they always seem to enjoy it is rewarding and satisfying to be practicing autonomously.

-I also attended a Diversity CRNA Information Session & Airway Simulation lab workshop where we had the opportunity to get a hands-on introduction to different airway management systems, intubation using glidescope, bronchoscope, learning about the gas machine, epidurals and spinals in the sim lab.
-The keynote speaker Paul Santaro, CRNA and past president of AANA spoke about the Economics and Business of Anesthesia, independent practice, billing and career advocacy for the CRNA profession.
-As Advanced Practice Registered Nurses, CRNAs carry a very heavy load of responsibility to safely administer anesthesia, provide airway management, emergency services and monitor patients throughout the case.
+I also attended a Diversity CRNA Information Session & Airway Simulation lab workshop where we had the opportunity to get a hands-on introduction to different airway management systems, intubation using glidescope, bronchoscope, and learning about the gas machine, epidurals, and spinal in the sim lab.
+The keynote speaker Paul Santaro, CRNA and past president of AANA spoke about the Economics and Business of Anesthesia, independent practice, billing, and career advocacy for the CRNA profession.
+As Advanced Practice Registered Nurses, CRNAs carry a very heavy load of responsibility to safely administer anesthesia, provide airway management, and emergency serv, ices and monitor patients throughout the case.
 My long-term goals entail serving as an advocate both for patients and our profession, practicing with a high degree of autonomy.

-I have prepared for a career in nurse anesthesia by taking on challenges and going outside the comfort zones.
-Therefore, I’ve always sought challenging assignments for clinical exposure, kept academic skills current and always maintained a per diem position that required me to learn new skills.
-I have stayed current with evidenced based practice from the AACN, attended NTI conferences, obtained the CCRN, participated in hospital-based research and completed graduate coursework to establish my ability to handle graduate level work.
+I have prepared for a career in nurse anesthesia by taking on challenges and going outside my comfort zones.
+Therefore, I’ve always sought challenging assignments for clinical exposure, kept academic skills current, and always maintained a per diem position that required me to learn new skills.
+I have stayed current with evidenced-based practice from the AACN, attended NTI conferences, obtained the CCRN, participated in hospital-based research, and completed graduate coursework to establish my ability to handle graduate-level work.
 I could not be more dedicated to the pursuit of a career in nurse anesthesia.

-The determination and perseverance cultivated through years of self-reliance in a new country, helped me to become adaptable, handle stress, pay attention to detail and remain grounded.
-I am fully confident that I will be able to distinguish myself in your program as a result of hard work, 2 years-experience in the CVICU and working alongside a CRNA at a plastic surgery center.
+The determination and perseverance cultivated through years of self-reliance in a new country, helped me to become adaptable, handle stress, pay attention to detail, and remain grounded.
+I am fully confident that I will be able to distinguish myself in your program as a result of hard work, 2 years of experience in the CVICU, and working alongside a CRNA at a plastic surgery center.
 I bring with me a keen sensitivity to social and moral issues, with a holistic approach stemming from a Jesuit education at XXXX University.
-I feel strongly that I am the best fit with the DNAP Program in Nurse Anesthesia at XXXX University since it as a Jesuit university, and I share the values of XXXX university and very much look forward to putting them into practice as a globally inspired CRNA with a great sense of mission to the underserved.
+I feel strongly that I am the best fit for the DNAP Program in Nurse Anesthesia at XXXX University since it as a Jesuit university, and I share the values of XXXX University and very much look forward to putting them into practice as a globally inspired CRNA with a great sense of mission and to the underserved.

-I thank you for considering my application to Nurse Anesthesia at XXXX.
+I thank you for considering my application to the DNP in Nurse Anesthesia Program at XXXX.